cs0320/echo-gearup/README.md

 ## DISCLAIMER
 there is no one right way to build this project, we offer you stencil for a possible start, but feel free to redesign should you choose

+TODO WITH TA done as demo
+TODO done as exercise